UTD-DOES/SMR_Ship_Energy_Management/Reliable Operation/Read me.md

-# Reliable Operation of Dynamic Battery and SMR System
+# Reliable Operation of Dynamic Model

 This repository provides all necessary files and scripts for the dynamic modeling and automatic simulation of a system integrating a Battery Energy Storage System (BESS) and SMR with dynamic propulsion motor load behavior.